HamzehJaafar/CPS615-lab06/README.md

 > make parser

 Notice that when you compile the above files you will notice a message regarding *shift/reduce* conflicts and some warning messages.
 The conflicts are indicate that your grammar is ambiguous.
-The warning messages may ignore them.
+You may ignore the warning messages.

 To test the parser on a test sLisp program file, say `test.lsp`,  type: